Kirbologist/Raman-Scattering-Code-Conversion/README.md

 make clean-mp
 ```

-to clean remove the existing multiprecision binaries, then running `make` again, specifying the amount of precision with the `PRECISION` flag.
+to remove the existing multiprecision binaries, then running `make` again, specifying the amount of precision with the `PRECISION` flag.

 ### Running `raman_elastic_scattering`